 The following discussion contains trend information and other forward-looking statements that involve a number of risks and uncertainties.
-Forward-looking statements include, but are not limited to, statements such as those made in Overview regarding growth for CMOS image sensor and NAND Flash markets and allocation of manufacturing capacity to products other than Core DRAM; in Net Sales regarding future megabit production growth, production increases and allocation of wafer starts to DDR2 products, CMOS image sensors, Specialty memory products and Flash memory products; in Gross Margin regarding manufacturing cost reductions in future periods; in Selling, General and Administrative regarding the level of selling, general and administrative expenses in the second quarter of 2005; in Research and Development regarding the level of research and development expenses in the second quarter of 2005; in Income Taxes regarding future provisions for income taxes; in Liquidity and Capital Resources regarding capital spending in 2005 and in Recently Issued Accounting Standards regarding the impact on the Company s results of operations and financial condition from the adoption of new accounting standards.
+Forward-looking statements include, but are not limited to, statements such as those made in Overview regarding growth for NAND Flash and CMOS image sensor markets and allocation of manufacturing capacity to products other than Core DRAM; in Net Sales regarding future megabit production growth, production increases and allocation of wafer starts to DDR2 products, CMOS image sensors, Specialty memory products and Flash memory products; in Gross Margin regarding manufacturing cost reductions in future periods; in Selling, General and Administrative regarding the level of selling, general and administrative expenses in the third quarter of 2005; in Research and Development regarding the level of research and development expenses in the third quarter of 2005; in Income Taxes regarding future provisions for income taxes; in Liquidity and Capital Resources regarding capital spending in 2005 and in Recently Issued Accounting Standards regarding the impact on the Company s results of operations and financial condition from the adoption of new accounting standards.
 The Company s actual results could differ materially from the Company s historical results and those discussed in the forward-looking statements.
 Factors that could cause actual results to differ materially include, but are not limited to, those identified in Certain Factors.
 This discussion should be read in conjunction with the Consolidated Financial Statements and accompanying notes and with the Company s Annual Report on Form 10-K for the year ended September 2, 2004.
 All period references are to the Company s fiscal periods unless otherwise indicated.
-All per share amounts are presented on a diluted basis.
 All tabular dollar amounts are in millions.
 Unless otherwise stated, all production data reflects production of the Company and its TECH joint venture.